-Joint injuries can be triggered by several factors like failing to warm-up before extreme workouts, not keeping the proper form, or over-training.
-No matter how fit you are, doing warm-ups and cool-downs are essential in every workout.
+Joint injuries can be triggered by several factors like failing to warm up before extreme workouts, not keeping the proper form, or over-training.
+No matter how fit you are, doing warm-ups and cool-downs is essential in every workout.

 They help pace the body for intense activity and also allow body functions such as your blood pressure and heart rate to return to their usual level.

 In the same way, failing to maintain the proper form results in misalignment of the body, straining muscles and joints.